zeedre/fsm/README.md

 ```
 The boss might have something to say . . .

 So, the real joy here is that there is not a single if statement to support these complex logical paths.
-Think about that.
+Think about how awesome it is to get rid of ifs.
+Suddenly the code is hugely testeable!

 ##Some settings